-Vazon Energy Limited ("Vazon") is a corporation organized under the laws of the Bailiwick of Guernsey, of which Dr. David Robson, Executive Chairman and President, is the sole owner and managing director.
-Tethys has a management services contract with Vazon that came into effect from June 27, 2007 whereby the services of Dr. Robson, other services and other Vazon employees are provided to the Company.
-The total cost charged to Tethys for services from Vazon in the year ended December 31, 2013 was USD1,341,648 paid in Pounds Sterling as follows, GBP857,456.
-As at December 31, 2013, the services of Dr. Robson and two other Vazon employees are provided to the Company.
+Vazon Energy Limited ("Vazon") is a corporation organized under the laws of the Bailiwick of Guernsey, of which Dr. David Robson, the Company's former Executive Chairman and President, is the sole owner and managing director.

+Tethys has a management services contract with Vazon that came into effect from June 27, 2007 whereby the services of Dr. Robson and other Vazon employees are provided to the Company.
+The total cost charged to Tethys for services from Vazon in the year ended December 31, 2014 was USD1,369,307 (paid in Pounds Sterling).